rougier/dana/doc/advanced.rst

 In [Taouali:2009]_ and [Rougier:2010]_, we've been studying the effect of such asynchronous computation (uniform or non-uniform) on neural networks and more specifically for the case of dynamic neural fields.
-The whole story is that if you choose a ∆t small enough, asynchronous and synchronous computation may be considered to lead tp the same result provided the leak term in your equation is not too strong.
+The whole story is that if you choose a `\Delta t` small enough, asynchronous and synchronous computation may be considered to lead tp the same result provided the leak term in your equation is not too strong.
 This is reason why currently, the asynchronous part of dana has been disabled.

 References